ray-project/ray/doc/source/cluster/kubernetes/user-guides/best-practices-kuberay.md

 ### Code and Dependencies

-Bake your code, remote, and local dependencies into a published Docker image for the workers.
+Bake your code, remote, and local dependencies into a published Docker image for all nodes in the cluster.
 This is the most common way to deploy applications onto [Kubernetes](https://kube.academy/courses/building-applications-for-kubernetes).
+Here is a [guide](serve-custom-docker-images) for doing so.

-Using Cloud storage and the `runtime_env` is a less preferred method but still viable as it may not be as reproducible as the container path.
+Using cloud storage and the `runtime_env` is a less preferred method but still viable as it may not be as reproducible as the container path.
 In this case, use the runtime environment option to download zip files containing code and other private modules from cloud storage, in addition to specifying the pip packages needed to run your application.